-This Commission conducts programs and advocacy on behalf of homeless veterans, who comprise a significant segment of the homeless population.
-Volunteer lawyers can sign up for an ABA project in cooperation with the Department of Health and Human Services and the Department of Veterans Affairs to help homeless veterans comply with child support obligations: www.ambar.org/homeless
+This commission conducts programs and advocacy on behalf of homeless veterans, who comprise a significant segment of the homeless population.
+Volunteer lawyers can sign up for an ABA project in cooperation with the state Department of Health and Human Services and the Department of Veterans Affairs to help homeless veterans comply with child support obligations.

-All Volunteer Lawyers Programs serve veterans and their families on civil legal needs such as family, housing, consumer debt and more.
-Connect with your local program and learn how you can help: http://www.wsba.org/Legal-Community/Volunteer-Opportunities/Public-Service-Opportunities/Other-Opportunities
+Volunteer Lawyers Programs serve veterans and their families on civil legal needs such as family, housing, consumer debt and more.

 NJP’s Veterans Project provides free legal services for civil problems that are barriers to housing, employment, and self-sufficiency.
-Veterans can call the toll free, statewide Veterans Project number: 1-855-NJP-VETS (855-657-8387).
-For more information, visit their website.
+Veterans can call the toll free, statewide Veterans Project number: 855-NJP-VETS (855-657-8387).

-Will help the many wounded and disabled veterans who must wait too long to receive the disability benefits they have earned.
+The network helps wounded and disabled veterans who must wait too long to receive the disability benefits they have earned.
 Working in close cooperation with the Veterans Administration, the ABA is recruiting volunteer lawyers to help veterans complete their claims packages for expedited review by the VA — at no cost to the veteran.
-Lawyers who want to volunteer can sign up on the Veterans Claims Assistance Network website: www.ambar.org/vcan

-Provides training free of charge to attorneys who agree to counsel and/or represent a veteran/VA claimant or family member before the Veterans Court.
-As well as receiving the day-long training, attorneys who participate are assigned a case that has been screened for merit and provided a screening memo outlining the issues in the case: http://www.vetsprobono.org/volunteer-today/#summary
+The program provides free training to attorneys who agree to counsel or represent a veteran or VA claimants or family member before the veterans' court.
+As well as receiving the day-long training, participating attorneys are assigned a case that has been screened for merit and provided a screening memo outlining the issues in the case.

 Reporting for duty... commit to serving WA veterans.